simongregorebner/conda-cache/Readme.md

 This is a lightweight, dependency-minimal caching proxy for conda package channels.
 Inspired by [Quetz](https://github.com/mamba-org/quetz) but focused on a single
-use-case: **transparently proxy and cache upstream channels** so your team or CI pipelines can install packages quickly from a local mirror.
+use-case: **transparently proxy and cache upstream channels** so your teams and/or CI pipelines can install packages quickly from a local mirror.

----

 ## Features